gauravansal/Create-Your-Own-Image-Classifier/README.md

 ## Project Components<a name="components"></a>

-The Project is divided in the following two components:
+The Project is divided in the following two parts:

 1. Deep Learning Model -
 In a Jupyter Notebook, a flower dataset of images is downloaded as a training, testing, and validation set.
 Then the datasets are transformed in order to increase accuracy as well as fit the input format for pre-trained networks.
 Resizing, cropping, random flipping are a few transformations.
 Next, densenet121 is chosen to use as the pre-trained network, and a new feed-forward classifier using the features of pre-trained network is defined.
 Both ReLU activation and dropout are used in the the classifier.
 After defining hyperparameters, such as number of epochs, the learning rate, etc. the model is trained on the training set.
 Training loss, validation loss, and accuracy are printed.
 After running the test set through the model, an accuracy of about 92% is achieved.
 A checkpoint saves the model, classifier, and its hyperparameters.
 A predict and check function are defined which output the top 5 possible flower species for a given image, along with their probabilities in a bar chart.

 2. Command Line Application -
 The second portion of the project includes the 2 python files, “train.py” and “predict.py.”
 This application allows people to train a model on a dataset of images and then predict their classes from the command line.
-The train file uses the same NeuralNetwork class from Part I, but now the user can choose either densenet121, vgg16, alexnet or resnet18 as the pre-trained network.
-Other parameters, such as number of epochs, number of hidden layers, etc. can be changed from the user.
+The train file uses the same NeuralNetwork class from Part 1, but now the user can choose either densenet121, vgg16, alexnet or resnet18 as the pre-trained network.
+Other parameters, such as number of epochs, number of hidden layers, etc. can be changed by the user.
 This file should output training loss, validation loss, and accuracy; as well as save a checkpoint.
 In the predict file, the checkpoint from the train file is loaded and then the top ‘k’ classes and their probabilities are printed.

 ## Installation<a name="installation"></a>